Carpet cleaning technician using a truck-mount steam cleaner

 Carpet cleaning isn't generic home services.
 You're juggling 5-area specials against whole-home jobs, stacking pet-stain surcharges and upholstery add-ons at the door, running a sister service in tile and grout, taking emergency post-flood calls at 9pm, and trying to lock annual residentials onto autopay so January doesn't go quiet.
 The free plan accounts for all of it.

-Most "free" small-business software is a generic invoice template with a Stripe button bolted on.
-It works fine for a freelance designer and falls apart the second a homeowner with three pet-urine spots and a cat-scratched sofa is on the phone, you're on a 5-area special you priced before you saw the dining-room traffic lane, and a property manager wants a quarterly fleet of move-out turns starting next Monday.
-Menutize was built around the four workflows below — the ones that actually decide whether a carpet operation makes money this year or just runs the truck-mount a lot.
+A homeowner with three pet-urine spots and a cat-scratched sofa is not the same job as a freelance designer's invoice, and your software shouldn't pretend it is.
+Most "free" small-business tools are an invoice template with a Stripe button bolted on — fine for a side hustle, useless when you're on a 5-area special you priced before you saw the dining-room traffic lane.
+Menutize was built around the four workflows below: the ones that decide whether a carpet operation makes money this year or just runs the truck-mount a lot.

 Tier Pricing: 5-Area Special, Whole-Home, Per-Sqft

-A 5-area special at $149 prices differently than a whole-home at $199 differently than a per-sqft commercial job at $0.30/sqft — and the homeowner who called for the special almost always has a sixth area, a hallway, or a set of stairs you need to upsell into.
+A 5-area special at $149 prices differently than a whole-home at $199, which prices differently than a per-sqft commercial job at $0.30/sqft — and the homeowner who called for the special almost always has a sixth area, a hallway, or a set of stairs you need to upsell into.
 Build a branded estimate menu once with the pricing model you actually use, stack add-ons (pet-stain $25-$40/spot, upholstery sofa $89, loveseat $69, stairs $3-$5/step, scotchgard $35/room) as line items the customer opts into at approval, and the math is right every time.
 Customers see exactly what they're getting and tap to approve.
-Operators report close rates climb sharply the month they switch from texting back a number to sending a real itemized bid.
+Operators report close rates climb sharply the month they switch from texting back a number to sending a real itemized bid — the value is on the spouse's screen at dinner, not half-remembered from a call.

 Estimate & Invoice Open-Tracking